News Room

 • ASRT Announcement

-The ASRT is seeking qualified members interested in volunteer positions on the Committee on the Student to Leadership Development Program, Committee on R.T.
-Advocacy Regional Subcommittees, Practices Standards Council Modality Subcommittees and Scanner Editorial Advisory Panel.
+The ASRT is seeking qualified members interested in volunteer positions on the Commission and Committee on Bylaws.

 The duties, qualifications and time commitments required for these openings are available through the links below: